ashwinijoshi13/DataStructure/README.md

 # DataStructure
-This repository is for practicing Data Structures using Python
+This repository is for practicing Data Structures using Python Programming Language.